saezlab/cosmosR/README.md

 ## Access

-The integrated PKN used with COSMOS is available [here](http://metapkn.omnipathdb.org/).
+The meta PKN used with the biorXiv version of COSMOS is available [here](http://metapkn.omnipathdb.org/).

+An updated meta PKN will be integrated to paper soon.

 ## Citation
 If you use cosmos for your research please cite the [original publication](https://www.biorxiv.org/content/10.1101/2020.04.23.057893v1):